ooawagaeri/tp/docs/DeveloperGuide.md

 * **JSON**: Javascript Standard Object Notation, which is a form of syntax used for storing data.
 * **mailto**: A Uniform Resource Identifier scheme for email addresses, produces hyperlinks on websites that allow users to send an email.
+* **URL**: A Uniform Resource Locators is a unique identifier commonly used to access a resource on the Internet.
 * **Entry**: Contact/job/product.

 --------------------------------------------------------------------------------------------------------------------